becarioprecario/SAERTutorial/README.md

 but will include updated materials.
 In particular, it will cover new R packages that have appeared since then.

+All tutorial materials will be available from a [Github repository](https://github.com/becarioprecario/SAERTutorial).

 ## Detailed Outline

 The tutorial will use some case studies to present the main statistical